How To Stop Foreclosure in Georgia: 7 Proven Strategies

 The Foreclosure Process in Georgia

-Georgia follows a non-judicial foreclosure process.
-This means lenders can foreclose on properties without going through the court system.
-Here’s how it typically unfolds:
+Georgia follows a non-judicial foreclosure process, meaning lenders can foreclose without going to court.
+Here’s how it generally works:

-1. Missed payments: The process starts when you fall behind on mortgage payments.
+1. Missed Payments: The process begins when you fall behind on mortgage loan payments.

-2. Notice of default: Your lender sends a written notice informing you of the default.
+2. Notice of Default: Your lender sends a written notice informing you of the missed payments.

-3. Notice of sale: If you don’t cure the default, the lender publishes a notice of sale in the county newspaper.
+3. Notice of Sale: If the default is not resolved, the lender publishes a notice of sale in the local newspaper.

-4. Foreclosure sale: The property is auctioned off to the highest bidder on the courthouse steps.
+4. Foreclosure Sale: The property is auctioned to the highest bidder at the county courthouse.

-Remember, each step offers opportunities to negotiate with your lender or explore alternative solutions.
+Each step provides an opportunity to negotiate with your lender or explore other options.

 Timeline of a Georgia Foreclosure